misdoro/JavaNodeSwDoc/source/plugin-querymap.rst

 Mapping of logic tree nodes is always trivial and is one-to-one with Cayenne Expression.andExp(), Expression.orExp(), Expression.notExp(), see the Cayenne Javadoc [CAYJAVADOC]_

-Usable example of such mapper is provided in *org.vamdc.tapservice.query.QueryMapper* class (CayenneUtil library), that is bundled both with the TAPValidator and the node software.
+Usable example of such mapper is provided in *org.vamdc.tapservice.query.QueryMapper* class (vamdctap-querymapper library), that is bundled both with the TAPValidator and the node software.

 Mapping of RestrictExpression elements
 ++++++++++++++++++++++++++++++++++++++++